TabRep: Training Tabular Diffusion Models with a Simple and Effective Continuous Representation: Implementation

 \subsection{Architecture}

-\textbf{Ordering of Categorical Feature}.
-Our \textsc{CatConverter} representation induces an order on the categorical features.
-We assess how the order influences the results.
-By default, we assign a lexicographic ordering to the categorical features for simplicity purposes.
-We conducted an experiment to display the performance of lexicographic ordering vs. random ordering on the Adult and Beijing datasets.
-These datasets are chosen since they contain variables with a natural ordering such as “Education” (ordinal) and “Day” (periodic).
-As observed by the AUC disparity in Table \ref{tbl:lexicographic_vs_random_order}, the order is an important factor in our \textsc{CatConverter} representation.
-It also implicitly highlights that \textsc{CatConverter}'s geometry aids in preserving the inherent semantics of ordinal and cyclical categorical features.

 \textbf{Out-of-index (OOI)}.
 Out-of-index (OOI) can potentially occur due to the generative nature of DDPM and FM.
-For \textsc{CatConverter}, OOI values are cast to the value of the $0$-th index.
+For CatConverter, OOI values are cast to the value of the $0$-th index.
 Although casting ensures that all generated categorical values fall within the valid range, it introduces a bias.
+It can slightly inflate the frequency of the 0-th category, particularly for features with class imbalance.
+This effect could, in principle, skew the marginal distribution of certain categorical variables.
 We conducted additional experiments highlighting the casting rate that occurs when using our method.
 As observed in Table \ref{tbl:casting_rate}, casting rate is relatively low for most datasets, ranging between 5\% to 20\% apart from the Stroke dataset at around 30\%.
-Nonetheless, we still achieve exceptional results across all datasets and benchmarks validating the effectiveness of our method.
+Given the low casting rates observed, the overall impact of this bias appears minimal in practice.
+Nonetheless, we still achieve exceptional results across all datasets and benchmarks, validating the effectiveness of our method.

 \textbf{Flow Matching/DDPM Denoising Network}.
 The input layer projects the batch of tabular data input samples $\mathbf{z}_t$, each with dimension $d_{in}$, to the dimensionality $d_t$ of our time step embeddings $t_{emb}$ through a fully connected layer.
 This is so that we may leverage temporal information, which is appended to the result of the projection in the form of sinusoidal time step embeddings.